-In a large bowl, whisk together the vinegar, garlic, salt, a few cracks of black pepper, thyme, oregano, and olive oil.
-Add the chickpeas and the mozzarella.
+In a large bowl, whisk together vinegar, garlic, salt, a few cracks of black pepper, thyme, oregano, and olive oil.
+Add chickpeas and mozzarella.
 Toss well.
-Cover the bowl with plastic wrap and set aside at room temperature for at least 30 minutes.
+Cover bowl with plastic wrap and set aside at room temperature for at least 30 minutes.

-Toss the pasta in the large bowl with the mozzarella and chickpeas.
-Add a handful of the arugula a sprinkling of parmesan and stir.
-Continue this process until all of the arugula and most of the parmesan has been added.
-The arugula will wilt slightly due to the warm pasta.
+Toss pasta in large bowl with mozzarella and chickpeas.
+Add a handful of arugula a sprinkling of parmesan and stir.
+Continue this process until all of arugula and most of parmesan has been added.
+Arugula will wilt slightly due to warm pasta.
 Season to taste with more salt and pepper, if needed.
-Divide the pasta between four large bowls, and sprinkle with the remaining grated Parmesan.
+Divide pasta between four large bowls, and sprinkle with remaining grated Parmesan.
 This pasta is great warm, but also works at room temperature.